DirkToewe/DelTri4S/README.md

 ```

 `TriMeshImmutable` is an immutable/persistent triangle mesh data structure.
 It is roughly 50%
-slower than `TriMeshIndexed` but for faster and simpler undo/backtracking operations and is
+slower than `TriMeshIndexed` but allows for faster and simpler undo/backtracking operations and
-safely shareable without protection copying.
+is safely shareable without protective copying.
 ```scala
 val mesh1 = TriMeshImmutable.empty
 val(mesh2,a) = mesh1 addedNode (0 , 0)